radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/data-connectors-overview.md

 ### Secure Data Connector

-A secure data connector (SDC) provides a secure channel for TCP-based communication between your cloud-based RadiantOne environments and your on-premise or private cloud data sources.
-One or more secure data connectors can be deployed in your on-premises network.
+A secure data connector (SDC) provides a secure channel for all TCP-based communication (LDAP, SQL, etc.) between your cloud-based RadiantOne environments and your on-premise or private cloud data sources.
+One or more secure data connectors can be deployed in your on-premises network.The SDC has been designed and architected with security as its first concern.
+Here are a few key points concerning security:
+- All communications between the SDC and the RadiantOne cloud environments occur over a TLS-only secured WebSocket tunnel.
+The data exchanged over this channel is encrypted and protected from unauthorized access.
+- The initial connection between the SDC and the RadiantOne cloud environments must be initiated from the SDC (on-premise client).
+The RadiantOne cloud environment cannot initiate this connection.
+- The connection between the SDC and the RadiantOne cloud environment requires authentication based on a token generated from the EOC.
+Attempts at establishing unauthenticated connections from unrecognized SDCs or other clients are rejected.

 ### Group